9 Causes Of Hair Loss And Weight Gain In Women

 • Reproductive Hormonal Imbalance

 The hair cycle in women changes during pregnancy, and diffuse hair loss is common in postpartum women.
 Although the exact mechanism is not clear, the shifts in the reproductive hormone levels can be one possible reason.
-It is common to experience hair loss and weight gain during these situations (11).
+It is common to experience hormonal hair loss and weight gain during these situations (11).
 However, the hair cycle normalizes once the hormone levels stabilize.

 protip_icon Trivia